-The Program Committee of the ASN Convention, held on 14-16 April 2011 at Columbia University, is pleased to announce the winners of the seventh annual ASN Doctoral Student Awards.
-Chosen from among doctoral students participating in the 2011 Convention, the five winners presented impressive papers in history and political science demonstrating extensive research and innovative analyses of nationalities issues past and present.
+The Program Committee of the ASN Convention, held on 19-21 April 2012 at Columbia University, is pleased to announce the winners of the eighth annual ASN Doctoral Student Awards.

 Please join us in congratulating:

 Category: Caucasus Russia Ukraine

 Evgeny Finkel (U of Wisconsin, Madison / Yale U, US)